rbe549/rbe549.github.io/hw0.md

 Now that we have a baseline neural network working, let's try to improve the accuracy by doing simple tricks.
 1. Standardize your data input if you haven't already.
 There are a lot of ways to do this.
 Feel free to search for different methods.
 A simple way is to scale data from [0,255] to [-1,1].
 Fill in this code in the ``GenerateBatch`` function of ``Train.py`` file.
 2. Decay your learning rate as you train or Increase your batch size as you train.
 Refer to [this paper](https://arxiv.org/abs/1711.00489) for more details.
-3. Augment your data to artificially make your dataset larger.
-Refer to ``tf.image`` API for nice data augmentation functions.
+3. Augment your data to artificially make your dataset larger. <a href="https://pytorch.org/vision/main/transforms.html">Refer to this link</a> nice data augmentation functions.
 4. Add Batch Normalization between layers.
 5. Change the hyperparameters in your architecture such as number of layers, number of neurons.